Safety Policy Division

 Providing Advisory Support on Policy and Regulation

-To conceptualize, develop, and implement rules, standards, and metrics that help assure that a mature and effective physical and cyber security and access and functional needs are promoted and maintained.
+To promote preparedness activities and regulated entities integrate risk into actions that assure a mature and effective physical and cyber security programs are maintained.

 To promote safety by ensuring that the regulated entities integrate risk analysis and risk management practices into their current operations, future planning, and decision-making processes.